Waterfront Commission of New York Harbor

 The Waterfront Commission of New York Harbor (WCNYH) was a regulatory agency in the Port of New York and New Jersey in the northeast of the United States.
 The bi-state agency was founded in 1953 by a Congressionally authorized compact between New York and New Jersey "for the purpose of eliminating various evils on the waterfront in the Port of New York Harbor."
-Under statutory mandate, the mission of the commission was to investigate, deter, combat and remedy criminal activity and influence in the port district and also ensure fair hiring and employment practices.
+Under statutory mandate, the mission of the commission was to investigate, deter, combat, and remedy criminal activity and influence in the port district and also ensure fair hiring and employment practices.

 In 2018, New Jersey attempted to withdraw from the pact.
-In 2023, the United States Supreme Court ruled that it could do so, and the commission was dissolved on July 17, 2023.It was succeeded by the New Jersey State Police at NJ ports and the newly established New York Waterfront Commission at NYC ports.
+In 2023, the United States Supreme Court ruled that it could do so, and the commission was dissolved on July 17, 2023.
+It was succeeded by the New Jersey State Police at NJ ports and the newly established New York Waterfront Commission at NYC ports.

 History

 The commission was set up in August 1953 (a year before the movie On the Waterfront) to combat labor racketeering.
 The commission was initially created to combat unfair hiring practices on the waterfront in response to the growing number of crimes being committed there.

 The Division of Licensing and Employment Information Centers was responsible for screening, registering, and licensing individuals who are interested in working at the dock.
-The commission was authorized to deny or revoke the registration or licenses of those who involved themselves in criminal activity.
+The commission was authorized to deny or revoke the registrations or licenses of those involved in criminal activity.

-Police Division

-The WCNYH had a law enforcement division (a.k.a.
-WCPD), who are New York state peace officers.
-They provided safety and security services at WCNYH areas within the New York City Harbor area.

-Operations

-New Jersey Gov. Phil Murphy has argued that the agency, has outlived its usefulness, and that the New Jersey State Police will take over law enforcement operations at New Jersey ports.

-The Waterfront Police division only operated on property owned by the Waterfront Commission of New York Harbor in Lower Manhattan, Red Hook Brooklyn, Howland Hook Terminal in Staten Island.

-The Waterfront Commission of New York Harbor cooperated with other law enforcement authorities in pursuing investigations into waterfront-related crimes.